Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 End Step

-Commander Masters has everyone talking and Eldrazi Unbound might be the most hyped precon from the set.
-We’ve still probably got quite awhile (assuming there’s no leaks) before we have any official spoilers.
-Nevertheless, I enjoy making some educated guesses based on precons past as to what we may see in the deck.
+Commander Masters has everyone talking, and Eldrazi Unbound might be the most hyped precon from the set.
+We probably have quite a while (assuming there are no leaks) before we have official spoilers.
+Nevertheless, I enjoy making educated guesses based on precons past as to what we may see in the deck.
 Hopefully, you’ve enjoyed reading it.
 Until next time, get out there and play some Commander.

 Photo of author